Skip Navigation

 Links let you connect frames and create prototypes to add interactivity to your designs.
 You can add links from any layer and connect them to any frame.

-There are different ways to add a Link.
+There are different ways to add a link.
 Start by selecting a frame or layer and choose one of these options:

-You can link to any Frame in your document — even ones on other pages.
+You can link to any frame in your document — even ones on other pages.
 You can also link multiple frames at once and they’ll all share the same target.

 The first frame you link in a document automatically becomes the Start Point of your prototype.
 A Start Point icon Start Point appears next to the frame’s name on the Canvas and in the corner of its icon in the Layer List.
 You can set any frame as a Start Point, and add as many Start Points as you need.

-Automatically linking Frames
+Automatically linking frames

-If there are no frames to the left or right, but there’s one below, the autolink option will target the frame below instead.
+If there are no frames to the left or right, but there’s one below, the Auto Link option will target the frame below instead.

 Auto Links update automatically when you reorder frames — perfect for prototypes with linear navigation, like presentations or onboarding experiences.

 • Select a layer with a link and drag the connecting arrow to a new target.
-You can also use the Go to Frame icons that appear when you click and drag the link and hover over the upper left or right sides of the Frame containing the Link.
+You can also use the Go to Frame icons that appear when you click and drag the link and hover over the upper left or right sides of the Frame containing the link.

 • Select a layer with a link, switch to the Prototype tab of the Inspector and click on the Target dropdown menu to select a new target.

-Set a Link’s target to None to disable it without deleting it.
+Set a link’s target to None to disable it without deleting it.

-Tip: Select Previous Frame in the Target dropdown menu to return to whichever Frame you were previewing before the current one.
-This is helpful when you have lots of Links leading to a single frame.
+Select Previous Frame in the Target dropdown menu to return to whichever frame you were previewing before the current one.
+This is helpful when you have lots of links leading to a single frame — like a settings screen that multiple screens can open.
+Instead of creating separate links back to each origin, a single “Previous Frame” link handles all cases.

 Maintaining scroll position after click

-There are several ways to remove a Link:
+There are several ways to remove a link:

 You can add interactions directly to a Symbol Source.
 That way, every instance of that Symbol will include the interactions you’ve set — like a home button that always links to the same screen.